Can you make a stir-fry without oyster sauce? Probably. But why would you?

 Here are our top picks for keto-friendly oyster sauce substitutes:

-Coconut aminos have a syrup consistency similar to oyster sauce.
+Coconut aminos have a syrup-like consistency similar to oyster sauce.
 However, they are made from coconut sap.
 You can read about the health benefits of coconut aminos here.

 Coconut Secret is a brand of coconut aminos that is common in the United States.
 It contains organic coconut sap with sun-dried salt.
 A one-teaspoon serving contains 5 calories, 0 grams of fat, 1 gram of carbs and 1 gram of protein.